vonglasow/atoum-documentation/source/fr/asserters/exception.inc.rst

 hasDefaultCode
 ==============

-``hasDefaultCode`` vérifie que le code de l'exception est la valeur par défaut, c'est-à-dire 0.
+``hasDefaultCode`` checks that exception code is the default value, 0.

 .. code-block:: php